ipfabric/docs/docs/IP_Fabric_Settings/system/Backup_and_Maintenance/cleardb.md

 ---
-description: In rare cases, it might be necessary to delete and recreate the IP Fabric database.
+description: This section describes how to clear the IP Fabric database, which might be necessary in some rare cases.
 ---

 # Clear DB